Communities

 "Reformation" vs. "reformation"

-gmcgath‭ wrote over 2 years ago
+gmcgath‭ wrote about 3 years ago

 As a historical term, "the Reformation" refers to the Protestant churches' rise following criticism of current practices in the Catholic Church.
 The 16th century also saw the Counter-Reformation, aka the Catholic Reformation, with the Council of Trent as a key event.
 It was a reaction to internal criticism as well as the breakaway churches.